The Greatest Celebrity Pranks, Ranked

 From Ellen DeGeneres, the queen of scaring people, to Adele’s heartwarming prank on her impersonators, these absolutely epic jokes will make you feel grateful for YouTube.
 We get to replay the reactions not once, not twice, but again and again and again.
 Thanks, Ellen.

-So, in honour of April Fools' Day: Press play, enjoy, and begin planning your own wild prank.
+So, in honor of April Fools' Day: Press play, enjoy, and begin planning your own wild prank.